 4. Temptations Series

 by Ella Frank

-I have written about Ella Frank’s Temptation series in previous posts like this one: Reasons why I love Ella Frank’s Temptation and Confession series and I touched on both covers but it bears repeating.
+I have written about Ella Frank’s Temptation series in previous posts like this one: Reasons why I love Ella Frank’s Temptation and Confession series, and I touched on both covers, but it bears repeating.

-The new set of covers the Temptation series really does fit the content of the books.
+The new set of covers for the Temptation series really does fit the content of the books.
 Frank finds great photographers and even better models than the previous book covers.
 The new covers are more sophisticated and elegant than the last.
 I especially like how they are sexy without being distasteful.
 It perfectly fits the content of the books themselves.
 I love it!